paselkin/glacier-bay-uwt-student-projects/README.md

 - _OPTIONAL_: If you are interested in contributing to the data and notebooks here, you will probably want to learn about the `git` version control system.
 It's sort of like google docs, but for code (and a lot harder to use...).
 If you are interested, download [git](https://git-scm.com/) and read [this introduction to using git and github](https://www.digitalocean.com/community/tutorials/how-to-create-a-pull-request-on-github#create-pull-request).

 ## Downloading
+Most students will want to follow the "Easy" directions below.

 ### Easy: Zip File
 The easiest way to get the data and notebooks from this site is to click the "<> Code" button on the home page, and select "Download Zip" from the menu that pops up.
 This will save a compressed (.zip) file to your computer's drive.
 Navigate to the file and use whatever tools your system has to extract it to a stable place in your computer's file system (I store mine in a folder called "Research" in my Documents; you should do whatever makes sense to you).
 You should end up with a folder called `glacier-bay-uwt-student-projects` with a number of files, folders, and subfolders.